 - This nearly gets one of The Three Investigators killed.
 One of the Investigators finds himself locked in the trunk of a car driven by a group of criminals, but managed to mark the floor of the garage the car will eventually return to with a large chalk "X", and even informs the other investigators of this via a walkie-talkie.
 Unfortunately, a Jerk Jock was listening in and had his gang mark every garage they could get into just to be an ass.
 Time for Plan B!

-- John Dickson Carr's The Punch and Judy Murders has a counterfeiter who hid the real money with the fake money
+- John Dickson Carr's Sir Henry Merrivale novel The Punch and Judy Murders has a counterfeiter who hid the real money with the fake money.

-- In the Vorkosigan Saga, Emperor Ezar hides the murder of his son, psychotic Prince Serg amongst the piles and piles of deaths resulting from a deliberately half-assed invasion scheme.
+- In Shards of Honor, Emperor Ezar hides the murder of his son, psychotic Prince Serg amongst the piles and piles of deaths resulting from a deliberately half-assed invasion scheme.

 - In "The Adventure of the Six Napoleons" Sherlock Holmes has to figure out what's so important about the eponymous plaster busts that criminals keep stealing and smashing them.
 The answer, of course, is that somebody previously hid a priceless pearl inside one of them before it set, and the criminals are trying to find out which.